nixworks/public/news/2010/08/12/README.md

 ##### India
 ### [India issues the producer of the controversial Blackberry devices a 31 August deadline to give the Indian government access to its services or be shut down over concerns the devices could be used to commit a repeat of the 2008 Mumbai attacks. ](/news/2010/08/12/india-issues-the-producer-of-the-controversial-blackberry-devices-a-31-august-deadline-to-give-the-indian-government-access-to-its-services.md)
-_Context: India, Blackberry, 2008 Mumbai attacks, Government of India_
+_Context: India, Government of India, 2008 Mumbai attacks, Blackberry_

 ##### Israel
 ### [Israeli citizen Elias Abuelazam, a suspected serial killer from Flint, Michigan, is arrested while attempting to leave the United States. ](/news/2010/08/12/israeli-citizen-elias-abuelazam-a-suspected-serial-killer-from-flint-michigan-is-arrested-while-attempting-to-leave-the-united-states.md)